 - Administration of funds for the Health Care Responsibility Act (HCRA).

-- Community Services also provides a public access computer in the office lobby so that residents can complete benefit applications for SNAP (Food Stamps), Medicaid, Nursing Home Assistance, Social Security, Lifeline and more; search for employment, apply for unemployment, file taxes and access financial education websites.
+- Community Services also provides public access computers in the 437 N 7 Street lobby, so that residents can complete benefit applications for SNAP (Food Stamps), Medicaid, Nursing Home Assistance; Social Security, Lifeline, etc. search for employment; apply for unemployment; file taxes and access financial education websites.

 Staff serve on statewide advisory committees that relate to human services that serve the community and participate on the Emergency Disaster Team and in the staffing of the Special Needs shelter.